 Step 2 - Create the Outlining Structure for the Mask

 Cut out strips of card/hard paper about a 3 cm wide.
 See the visual below to see the length.
 Use the stapler to staple the ends so that it loops into a hoop.
 Then create the structure of the mask by stapling a few 3cm strips across the hoop.

 You can use fun objects to create features on the face of the mask.
 You can add a triangle shaped object to add a nose shape.
 Now insert shaped objects to give features to the mask.
 Mix water and the wood glue together and paint the strips of newspaper with it to start the papier-mâché.
 Let the strips dry, and repeat this process until its thick enough to hold its shape.
 Once the mask is dry, paint it with colours, or decorate with crafty items.

-Step 4 - Add the Final Touch so the Mask is ready to Wear
+Step 4 - Final Touch and the Mask is ready

 Help you kids by using a craft knife to pierce and cut out the eye-holes.
 Remember to be careful as papier-mâché hardens quite a bit once it has dried.
 You can use ribbon or string that is stapled to each ‘ear-height’ side of the mask so that your little ones can wear the mask.

 Remember to cover the backs of the staples to protect your children’s face from getting scratched.